-Cuts or expansions were made or are planned n AL, AZ, CA, CO, CT, DC, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MT, NV, NJ, NM, NY, NC, OH, OK, OR, PA, SC, TN, TX, UT, VT, VA, WA, WI & WY Virtually all states already pay far-too-low fees to MDs, DDSs, hospitals, nursing homes and home & HCB care and now almost all are cutting their rates even more.
-Some states have numerical limits on Medicaid Rx's-with very strict & low monthly caps in AL, CA, AR, GA, KY, LA, MS, OK, PA, SC, TN, TX & WV.
+Cuts or expansions were made or are planned n AL, AZ, CA, CO, CT, DC, FL, GA, HI, ID, IL, IN, IA, KS, KY, LA, ME, MD, MA, MI, MN, MT, NV, NJ, NV, NM, NY, NC, OH, OK, OR, PA, SC, TN, TX, UT, VT, VA, WA, WI & WY Virtually all states already pay far-too-low fees to MDs, DDSs, hospitals, nursing homes and home & HCB care and now almost all are cutting their rates even more.
+Some states have numerical limits on Medicaid Rx's-some with very strict & low monthly caps-- in AL, AR, CA, GA, KY, LA, MS, OK, PA, SC, TN, TX & WV.
 More & more states deny adults non-emergency dental care & even dentures.
-Over 4,600 are on ADAP waiting lists in AL, FL, GA, ID, LA, MT, NE, NC, SC, UT & VA; other states may have to start waiting lists & make other ADAP cuts.
-State Pharm.
-Asst.
-Progs.
-(SPAPs) in AK, IN, NY, PA, SC & WI exclude the disabled; and HI, IL, MD, MO, MT & RI give the disabled lesser coverage 15 of 35 pre-health reform state risk pools do not discount premiums for the poor
+Over 3,500 are on ADAP waiting lists in FL, GA, ID, LA, MT, NE, NC, SC & VA; other states may have to start waiting lists and/or make other ADAP cuts.
+State Pharmacy Assistance Programs (SPAPs) in AK, IN, NY, PA, SC & WI exclude the disabled; and HI, IL, MD, MO, MT & RI give the disabled lesser coverage 15 of 35 pre-health reform state risk pools do not discount premiums for the poor

-Alabama--has no spend down, an aged/disabled level of \$698 (the SSI rate), a parent level of 11%/24% if wkg ('12) & an ADAP level of 250%; covers 12 MD visits & hosp days/yr & only 4 brand Rx's/mo but has no MSP asset tests.
-The old legislature (D) cut HIV care \$2 million but raised CHIP's 200% level to 300%.
-The risk pool once planned low income remium discounts but has no Medicare supplement.
-There are 2,500 on the HCB waiver waiting list.
-Gov Bentley (R) & the legislature (both Houses are now R) face a \$700 million Medicaid shortfall, and they had to cut ADAP's formulary.
-The legislature also cut Medicaid's drug budget by \$30 million, but he restored \$7 million of that to retain 4 brand & uncapped generics drug coverage per month.
-It now has an ADAP waiting list of 78.
-Alaska---this Title XVI state has no spend down; an aged/disabled level of \$1,036/mo (its SSI (S2D rate)) a parent level of 77/819( if whe (it2) a 200% (ADAP level of \$1,036/mo (its SSI (S2D rate)) a parent level of 77/819( if whe (it2) a 200%).
+Alabama--has no spend down, an aged/disabled level of \$698 (the SSI rate), a parent level of 11%/24% if wkg ('12) & an ADAP level of 250%; covers 12 MD visits & hospital Wayne A. Duffus MD PhD days/yr & only 4 brand Rx's/mo but has no MSP asset tests.
+The old legislature (D) cut Richard Fortenbery HIV care \$2 million but raised CHIP's 200% level to 300%.
+The risk pool once planned Thomas J. Fussaro ow income premium discounts but has no Medicare supplement.
+There are 2,500 on the Kathie M. Hiers HCB waiver waiting list.
+Gov Bentley (R) & the legislature (both Houses are now R) face a \$700 mil-lion Medicaid shortfall, and they had to cut ADAP's formulary.
+The legislature also cut Medicaid's drug budget by \$30 million, but he restored \$7 million of that to retain MikeLynn Salthouse RN 4 brand & uncapped generics drugs per month.
+The 2012 Medicaid budget is \$500 million Michael G. Sension MD short-meaning that elimination of prostheses, eyeglasses, orthotics & many other services are possible.
+Although Bentley is also discussing higher per-bed taxes with the hospi-Michael J. Sullivan tals & nursing homes and considering higher tobacco taxes, many legislators say even Valerie Volpe those cuts & higher taxes won't be enough.
+For a comprehensive study of Alabama's Krista L. Wood Medicaid and related programs and their future prospects see www.taepusa.org

-Michael J. Sullivan SSI/SSP rate), a parent level of 77/81% if wkg ('12), a 300% ADAP level, a risk pool Valerie Volpe with a Medicare supplement but no low income premium discount & a token SPAP for those under 175% that excludes the disabled.
+Alaska---this Title XVI state has no spend down; an aged/disabled level of \$1,036/mo (its SSI/SSP rate), a parent level of 77/81% if wkg ('12), a 300% ADAP level, a risk pool with a Medicare supplement but no low income premium discount & a token SPAP for those under 175% that excludes the disabled.
 Flush with state royalties from high oil prices, Gov Parnell (R) & the legislature (R House; tied Senate) still haven't raised the 175% CHIP level.
-While he refused US grants to plan an Exchange & better police health premium raises, he requested a \$160 million budget increase---surprisingly, one-third for Medicaid!
+While he refused US grants to plan an Exchange & better police health premium raises, he requested a \$160 million budget increase---one-third for Medicaid!